nchucvml/CSFT/README.md

 ## Reference
 Please cite the following paper when you apply the code.

-S.-K. Huang, Y.-T. Yu, C.-R. Huang and H.-C. Cheng, "Cross-Scale Fusion Transformer for Histopathological Image Classification," in IEEE Journal of Biomedical and Health Informatics, doi: 10.1109/JBHI.2023.3322387.
+S.-K. Huang, Y.-T. Yu, C.-R. Huang and H.-C. Cheng, "Cross-Scale Fusion Transformer for Histopathological Image Classification," in IEEE Journal of Biomedical and Health Informatics, vol. 28, no. 1, pp. 297-308, Jan.
+2024, doi: 10.1109/JBHI.2023.3322387.

 https://ieeexplore.ieee.org/document/10273605